tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 Her remains are buried in the crypts below the city of Isla.

 Shr
-: A legendary elf healer
-who inhabited the city Ghale after the overthrow of the Dark Lord.
+: A legendary elf healer, Lady Shr inhabited the city Ghale after the overthrow of the Dark Lord.
 She carried the legendary Kel's Crossbow and Kel's Arrows.
 She was one of the heroes who volunteered for the assault on Lord Roa's tower.